 A very special time comes at the top of the hour when a multitude of blinking white lights start sparkling all over the tower for 5 minutes.
 This event takes place not only at Christmas time but all year-round.

 The giant ice-skating rink was back in time for Christmas 2014 after a few years of absence due to undergoing work on the first platform.

 For Christmas 2014 and New Year’s Eve celebrations, an unexpected gigantic transparent bubble hosting a Christmas snowy tree forest was set under the Eiffel Tower.
 More than 120 fir trees have been temporary planted under the four arches of the iron lady with a clever lighting gave the impression of falling snow.

 Christmas markets near the Eiffel Tower

 In the vicinity of the Eiffel Tower are three small Christmas markets: Champ-de-Mars (Avenue Anatole France), Bir-Hakeim (16/12/2015-03/01/2016), Quai Branly by River Seine, all of them offering a wide range of decorative objects and local produce.
 In past years, the gardens of Trocadéro were transformed into a winter-wonderland (“Trocadéro on Ice”) which included a snowshoe and cross-country trail. and an open-air skating rink.
-Due to undergoing work on the site of Palais de Chaillot, the event did not take place in 2014 but should be back in 2015 (dates tbc).
+Due to undergoing work on the site of Palais de Chaillot, the event has not been taking place since 2014.

 Metro station: Bir Hakeim (lines 6), Trocadéro (lines 6 and 9).
 RER station: Champ-de-Mars Tour Eiffel (RER C).